Skip to content

 Kodak Retinette IA

-I had so much fun taking photos with my Kodak Retina Ia that I figured this Retinette IA would be a hoot too.
+I had so much fun taking photos with my Kodak Retina Ia that I figured this Retinette IA (type 042) would be a hoot too.
 Boy, was I wrong.

 Kodak Retinette 1A

 I’m sure this Retinette was a very nice camera in its day.
-It cost $45, which was way more expensive than an average Brownie but probably quite a bargain for its fine German lens and brick-outhouse build quality.
-Retinette IAs come with three or four different shutters and two or three different lenses, but mine’s got a Pronto shutter and a 45mm Schneider-Kreuznach Reomar lens at f/2.8.
-That, and the fact that it has a cold (rather than a hot) accessory shoe, says it was made in 1962 or 1963.
+It cost $45, a little under $400 today.
+That was way more expensive than an average Brownie but probably quite a bargain for its fine German lens and brick-outhouse build quality.
+All type 042 Retinette IAs come with a Pronto shutter and a 45mm Schneider-Kreuznach Reomar lens at f/2.8.
+Earlier Retinette IAs (types 035 and 037) have different shutter/lens combinations.
+The later type 044 Retinette IA has a hot shoe and either a Prontor 250S or 300S shutter.
+These cameras all look much the same otherwise.

 Kodak Retinette 1A